Skip to navigation

 Deer Management Incentive Scheme

-The Loch Lomond & The Trossachs National Park (LLTNP) Deer Management Incentive Scheme launches on Wednesday 1st October 2025 and is designed to encourage higher female and juvenile deer culls in the National Park by offering a financial incentive.
+In 2025, the National Park Authority launched its LLTNP Deer Management Incentive Scheme to encourage higher female deer culls in the National Park by offering a financial incentive.
+The incentive scheme will run again in 2026/27.

 Who can apply?